quicwg/base-drafts/draft-ietf-quic-transport.md

 cases of broken connections where only very small packets are sent; such failures might only be detected by other means, such as timers.

-An endpoint that wants to improve the chances that it triggers a Stateless Reset when its peer loses state can pad all packets it sends to 38 octets.
+An endpoint can increase the odds that a packet will trigger a Stateless Reset if it cannot be processed by padding it to at least 38 octets.

 # Frame Types and Formats